makuachteny/Shell-Navigation/basics/README.md

-File 6-firstdirectory creates a script that creates a directory named holberton in the /tmp/ directory.
+File 7-movethatfile moves the file betty from /tmp/ to /tmp/holberton.